nimterop/nimterop/README.md

 The `toast` binary can also be used directly on the CLI.
 The `--help` flag provides more details.

-Detailed documentation is available for [cimport](https://genotrance.github.io/nimterop/cimport.html) and [git](https://genotrance.github.io/nimterop/git.html).
+Detailed documentation is available: [cimport](https://genotrance.github.io/nimterop/cimport.html), [plugin](https://genotrance.github.io/nimterop/plugin.html), [git](https://genotrance.github.io/nimterop/git.html)

 __Implementation Details__